-Certain long-term leases covering equipment are classified as capital leases.
+A long-term lease covering equipment is classified as a capital lease.
 Accordingly, equipment is capitalized as leased property and amortized on a straight-line basis over the term of the lease.
-The corresponding obligation under the capital leases represents the present value of the rental payments discounted by interest rates implicit in the lease agreements.
+The corresponding obligation under the capital lease represents the present value of the rental payments discounted by an interest rate implicit in the lease agreement.